Double Duty: A Medical Tale

 "Then at least give me clearance to launch.
 The patient has been delivered safely onboard and Doctor Banarj is taking care of him right now.
 I will not leave my men out there alone."

 "Very well, Lieutenant.
 You may take your shuttle."
 Without a word, Guardian turned around and raced to the flight deck, pulling on his helmet.

-Roo met him on the entrance of the hangar bay.
-"Good luck, Adam," she whispered as he raced towards the ship.
-"Always racing to the rescue.
-Our Guardian."
+Roo met him at the entrance of the hangar bay.
+"Good luck, Adam."

 "I got a couple of stabilizers loose, Buccaneer 2, and my rear deflector's out of commission.
 Other than that, I just have a few scratches."
 Mynock answered on the comlink.